NHViet03/nhviet03/README.md

 ## Hi, I'm Viet 👋
-I'm a dedicated student currently pursuing my degree in Information Systems at the University of Information Technology - VNUHCM.
+I'm a dedicated student currently pursuing my degree in Information Systems at UIT.
 I'm aiming to become a proficient web app developer, leveraging modern technologies to build efficient, scalable, and user-friendly applications.
 My educational journey and projects have equipped me with a strong foundation in both theoretical knowledge and practical skills, preparing me for a career in the tech industry.

 ### 🎓 Education
 - **University**: University of Information Technology - VNUHCM (UIT)